cscorley/dissertation/chapters/3_method/0_intro.md

 ![Constructing a search engine from changesets\label{fig:changeset-flt}](figures/changeset-flt.pdf)

-The overall difference in our methodology and the standard methodology described in Section \ref{sec:method-background} is minimal.
+The overall difference in our approach and the standard approach described in Section \ref{sec:method-background} is minimal.
 For example, compare Figures \ref{fig:snapshot-flt} and \ref{fig:changeset-flt}.
 In the changeset approach, we only need to replace the training documents while the